leap-stc/LEAPCourse-Climate-Pred-Challenges/CourseInfo/CPC-Spring2022-Syllabus.md

 	##### A note on participation evaluation.
 	In addition to individual tasks such as peer reviews, for each project, we will enforce formal evaluation of participation as follows.

-	* Each project needs to show clear collaboration and task assignments in courseworks using the group discussion function.
+	* Each project needs to have clearly communicated collaboration and task assignments, as part of a contribution statement for each project submission.
-	* Teams should try to use GitHub to coordinate code sharing and project development throughout the project.
-GitHub activities will be used as part of participation evaluation.
-	* Students should participate actively in class discussion and piazza discussion.
+	* Students should participate actively in class discussion and online discussion.
 	* We will give participation score for each project cycle, the average of which will contribute to 15% of your final grade.
 The participation will be graded on the following curve.

 		* A (1.8-2): project leader, major contributor who contribute substantially in every stage of the project and class discussions.